tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

   mutations.forEach(updateCharacterCount);
 });
 ```
-This `MutationObserver` is defined to listen for changes, and for each change, call the `updateCharacterCount` function, which looks like so:
+This instnace of the `MutationObserver` is defined to listen for changes, and for each change, call the `updateCharacterCount` function, which looks this:
 ```js
 const charCountElement = document.querySelector('#character-count');
 function updateCharacterCount() {
   charCountElement.innerHTML = postCaptionElement.innerText.length;
 }
 ```
 Remember the `<span id="character-count">` defined above?
-The function above directly changes that element by looking at the post caption, seeing the length of its content (IE how many characters are in the caption), and setting the `#character-count` element with the new number of characters.
+The function above directly changes that element by looking at the post caption, getting the length of its content (IE how many characters are in the caption), and setting the `#character-count` element with the new number of characters.

 Up till now, we've defined the `MutationObserver` and what it needs to do when the post caption changes.
-The last remaining step is to attach the `const observer` created above to an actual element in the DOM:
+The last remaining step is to attach the `observer` variable created above to an actual element in the DOM:

 ```js
 // Define the configuration for the observer